slorber/GazeDetect-Website/docs/calibration/introduction.md

 ---
-id: Introduction
+id: introduction
 title: Introduction
 sidebar_label: Introduction
 ---

 This section serves the purpose of callibrating the eye-tracking and gaze estimation algorithms in order to properly track the eyes' movement.
-The steps for callibration and relatively simple and are mentioned in more detail below.
+The steps for calibration and relatively simple and are mentioned in more detail below.

 ## Steps